openintegrationhub/openintegrationhub.github.io/docs/Connectors/ActionsAndTriggers.md

 common for the system to provide an API endpoint which can provide the structure of any object in the system.

-If the objects have a fixed structure, then the adapter developer can hard code the schema of the objects produced.
+If the objects have a fixed structure, then the connector developer can hard code the schema of the objects produced.
 Otherwise, the developer should write code to fetch the dynamic structure of that object.